julelang/manual/src/std/jule-sema.md

 ```jule
 fn SelectPackage(mut self, selector: fn(&ImportInfo): bool): &ImportInfo
 ```
-Returns imported package by selector.
-Returns nil if selector returns false for all packages.
-Returns nil if selector is nil.
+Returns imported package by selector\.
+Returns nil if selector returns false for all packages\.
+Returns nil if selector is nil\.

 ### FindVar
 ```jule
 fn FindVar(mut self, ident: str, binded: bool): &Var
 ```
-Returns variable by identifier and binded state.
-Returns nil if refenrece not exist any variable in this identifier.
+Returns variable by identifier and binded state\.
+Returns nil if refenrece not exist any variable in this identifier\.

 ### FindTypeAlias
 ```jule
 fn FindTypeAlias(mut self, ident: str, binded: bool): &TypeAlias
 ```
-Returns type alias by identifier and binded state.
-Returns nil if not exist any type alias in this identifier.
+Returns type alias by identifier and binded state\.
+Returns nil if not exist any type alias in this identifier\.

 ### FindStruct
 ```jule
 fn FindStruct(mut self, ident: str, binded: bool): &Struct
 ```
-Returns struct by identifier and binded state.
-Returns nil if not exist any struct in this identifier.
+Returns struct by identifier and binded state\.
+Returns nil if not exist any struct in this identifier\.

 ### FindFunc
 ```jule
 fn FindFunc(mut self, ident: str, binded: bool): &Func
 ```
-Returns function by identifier and binded state.
-Returns nil if not exist any function in this identifier.
+Returns function by identifier and binded state\.
+Returns nil if not exist any function in this identifier\.

 ### FindTrait
 ```jule
 fn FindTrait(mut self, ident: str): &Trait
 ```
-Returns trait by identifier.
-Returns nil if not exist any trait in this identifier.
+Returns trait by identifier\.
+Returns nil if not exist any trait in this identifier\.

 ### FindEnum
 ```jule
 fn FindEnum(mut self, ident: str): &Enum
 ```
-Returns enum by identifier.
-Returns nil if not exist any enum in this identifier.
+Returns enum by identifier\.
+Returns nil if not exist any enum in this identifier\.

 ### FindTypeEnum
 ```jule
 fn FindTypeEnum(mut self, ident: str): &TypeEnum
 ```
-Returns type enum by identifier.
-Returns nil if not exist any type enum in this identifier.
+Returns type enum by identifier\.
+Returns nil if not exist any type enum in this identifier\.

 ## Trait
 ```jule